akira/exq/README.md

   * `:enqueuer` - starts only the enqueuer.
   * `:api` - starts only the api.
   * `[:api, :enqueuer]` - starts both enqueuer and api.
+* The `backoff` option allows you to customize the backoff time used for retry when a job fails.
+By default exponential time scaled based on job's retry_count is used.
+To change the default behavior, create a new module which implements the `Exq.Backoff.Behaviour` and set backoff option value to the module name.

 ```elixir
 config :exq,